nickrusso42518/perf/README.md

 from the exec shell.__

 The `state` variable is only relevant for long-term probes since the `lperf_put` playbook will add or remove them, depending.
-The time is the amount of time the probe should run and must be between 1-24.
+The `time_hrs` variable is the number of hours the probe should run and must be between 1-24.
 The state can be `present`, `absent`, or `restarted` only.
 Only the most recent complete hour of statistics is available when long-term performance metrics are retrieved.
 This is a limitation